-The Cigar Lake/Waterbury project is a fully developed property with an underground mining operation located near Waterbury Lake in northern Saskatchewan, Canada approximately 660 km north of Saskatoon.
-The Cigar Lake Joint Venture partners are Cameco Corporation (50.025%), Orano Canada Inc. (37.1%), Idemitsu Canada Resources Ltd. (7.875%), and TEPCO Resources Inc. (5%).
+The Cigar Lake/Waterbury project includes the fully developed Cigar Lake mine, being a producing underground mining operation, located near Waterbury Lake in northern Saskatchewan, Canada approximately 660 km north of Saskatoon.
+Cameco has reported that the project is currently owned by a joint venture of four companies, being Cameco (50.025%), Orano Canada Inc. (37.1%), Idemitsu Canada Resources Ltd. (7.875%), and TEPCO Resources Inc. (5%).

 In addition to the resources outlined above, the historical Tibia Lake showing has been outlined approximately 800 meters north of the Cigar Lake mine, though the deposit does not have any resources attributed to it as disclosed by Orano.

 In December 2020, Cameco announced that it had suspended operations at Cigar Lake due to impacts from COVID-19 on the operations workforce and stakeholder communities.
 Cameco announced on May 7th, 2021, that production at the Cigar Lake mine had resumed, with the first shipment of ore sent to the McClean Lake mill at the end of April.
 Between May 13th and May 18th, 2021, Cameco made a series of announcements of positive COVID tests at the Cigar Lake operation, citing that a total of five workers had tested positive at the site.
 Site-wide testing was announced on May 24th, identifying a total of nine individual that tested positive out of 294 tests.
 On May 28th, Cameco announced that a vaccination program had been initiated at site, and that a further three positive tests had been returned during routine testing.
 Cameco did not announce any impact to production at the site as a result of the outbreak, indicating that the site continued to operate safely.